ATL Program Guide

 These three courses require knowledge and skills from the second tier, and build on those concepts, in either Gasoline, Diesel or Electric vehicles.

-- Prerequisites: Course Completion of ATL 140 and ATL 162
+- Prerequisites: Course Completion of ATL 162

 ATL 180 - Internal Combustion Engine Performance